John Giles (American politician): Mayor of Mesa

 In 2021, Giles led the adoption of a city nondiscrimination ordinance.

 Giles served as co-chair of the US Conference of Mayor's Veterans Homelessness Task Force.
 Under his leadership, the city aimed to house more homeless veterans.
 During Giles’ 2020 term, he focused on the Off the Streets Program.
 As Chair of the Maricopa Association of Governments (MAG), Giles started the program in 2021 to help combat homelessness, not just for veterans, but for all of the residents within Mesa.
 In 2023, Mesa City Council approved the purchase of a hotel to serve as an emergency shelter facility for the Off the Streets program.

-In 2021, Giles supported the creation of the Mesa College Promise to provide a free community college education to qualified students.
+In 2021, Giles launched the Mesa College Promise, a public/private partnership designed to provide a free community college education to qualified students.
 He supported expansion of the Mesa College Promise to adult learners in 2024.

-In 2024, Giles opposed bipartisan Arizona state legislation to increase housing supply in the state amid a housing shortage.
-The legislation proposed to restrict the abilities of Arizona cities to mandate home owners associations, minimum home sizes, and community amenities.
-Giles argued that "silencing our neighborhoods is not the solution to the housing crisis."